dineshUmasankar/philly_house_predictor/README.md

 ### Drop columns with high cardinality
 There were many columns that were simply identifiers for each entry within the database, and we want our model to find patterns within the data, so as such columns with high cardinality (many distinct values) were identified and removed.
 At this point of data-cleaning, there were about 500k records.
 As such, I set a threshold that identifies columns with high cardinality or in other words if a column had 20% unique values (116k), then I would simply drop it.

-**NOTE:** I had preserved `lat`,`lng` as I wanted to use the location of each home in hopes of finding a pattern between their location and its price.
+**NOTE:** I had dropped lat and lng because they were too precise of a measurement and wanted to rely on zip code instead as it represents a localized region within philadelphia quite well.

 These were the columns that were removed from this operation:
 ```